St George's United Reformed Church Morpeth

 Seniors Exercise Class

 The senior exercise class is run by Ronke Gbadebo, who is qualified and works under the umbrella of Age UK.
 We give exercise classes for seniors and practice low impact aerobics, pilates, Chi Gong, stretching and relaxation.
 The classes are lively, fun and friendly.
 Refreshments are provided at the end of the session.
-Classes are held on Mondays from 10.30 to 11.30 am and from 3 to 4 pm.
+Classes are held on Mondays from 9.00 - 12.00 and in the afternoonn.
 Cost per session is £3.50.
 We welcome ladies and gentlemen.
 For further information please contact Ronke Gbadebo

 Yoga for All; a class given by Karen Bell